 What is Flexible Working?

 Flexible working refers to the request from an employee of an alternative working pattern or schedule to the standard norm of a company.
-It is a relatively popular way of working, especially in IT and marketing industry.
+It is a relatively popular way of working, especially in the IT and marketing industries.
 There are many ways of flexible working.

 Especially if they have more kids.
 Therefore, they need to have the flexibility to take care of them when they need them the most.
 That is just one example, and you already can see the point of why it exists.

 Benefits of Flexible Working